REMEDY : BNSSG referral pathways & Joint Formulary

 Referral

-Please see the Maternity Services page for advice on how to refer.
+Please see the Maternity Services page for advice on how to refer to antenatal clinics (including JEANC).

 Resources